storpool/one-context-sp/src/usr/share/doc/one-context/README.md

 More information about the replaced package (by OpenNebula) can be found here: https://github.com/OpenNebula/addon-context-linux

-This replacement resolves the number of issues with the original contextualization package.
+This replacement resolves number of issues with the original contextualization package.
 The main problem with the original package is that change in one parameter causes all configuration setting to be reset.
 Some parts were rewritten from scratch, others have small or no modifications from the original package.

 The scripts in this package run on the guest VM, and are started on VM instantiation, on every reboot and on VM reconfiguration, when CONTEXT CD is